John Renshaw Carson: Biography

 John Renshaw Carson, 9th from left (often misidentified as Nikola Tesla), in a group of prominent scientists at a demonstration of RCA's trans-ocean communication at the New Brunswick Marconi Station, April 23, 1921.
 Albert Einstein is 8th from left, and Charles Steinmetz is at center, in light-colored suit.

 Carson was born in Pittsburgh, Pennsylvania, and, together with his twin brother Joseph, attended Princeton University, graduating in 1907 with a Bachelor of Science degree.
-John attended the Massachusetts Institute of Technology from 1907–1908, before returning to Princeton to receive his electrical engineering degree in 1909 and a Master of Science degree in 1912.
+John attended the Massachusetts Institute of Technology from 1907 to 1908, before returning to Princeton to receive his electrical engineering degree in 1909 and a Master of Science degree in 1912.
 From 1912 to 1914, Carson was an instructor in Electrical Engineering and Physics at Princeton.
 However, in 1913, he was offered a position at American Telephone & Telegraph (AT&T), and left the university in 1914.

-At AT&T, Carson was involved in early radio telephone experiments.
-In 1915, he invented single-sideband modulation to transmit multiple telephone calls simultaneously on a single electrical circuit, and was responsible for installing the first such system between Pittsburgh and Baltimore.
+At AT&T, Carson worked on early radio telephone and carrier telephony systems.
+In 1915, he developed a method of single-sideband modulation in which only one sideband of a modulated telephone signal was transmitted and the carrier was suppressed.
+The technique reduced the bandwidth and power needed for carrier systems, and was used in early long-distance telephone circuits, including the Pittsburgh–Baltimore carrier installation.

 In 1922, he defined instantaneous frequency in a mathematical treatment of frequency modulation (FM), and introduced the Carson bandwidth rule.
 In his 1922 paper, Carson presented a negative opinion of narrowband FM, which occurs when the maximum frequency swing is made narrower than the audio bandwidth.
 Later, Edwin Armstrong managed to demonstrate that FM can be advantageous if the frequency swing is significantly wider than the audio bandwidth.
 From 1917 to 1925, Carson analyzed the effects of filters on amplitude modulation via operational calculus, thus allowing telephone system designers to predict crosstalk in multiple calls over a single pair of wires.
 He published a series of papers on this subject in the Bell System Technical Journal, culminating in his 1926 book Electrical Circuit Theory and Operational Calculus.

 From 1925 to 1940, Carson worked for Bell Telephone Laboratories as a mathematician and electrical engineer.
 Notable work during this era included his mathematical analysis of George C. Southworth's 1932 waveguide experiments.

 Carson received the 1924 IRE Morris N. Liebmann Memorial Award "in recognition of his valuable contributions to alternating current circuit theory and, in particular, to his investigations of filter systems and of single side band telephony."
 He received an honorary Doctor of Science degree from Brooklyn Polytechnic Institute in 1937 and the 1939 Elliott Cresson Medal from the Franklin Institute.
 His undergraduate letters are archived at Princeton University.